kwu-work/dff-cordova-plugin-honeywell/docs/DEVELOPMENTHINTS.md

 ## Deployment & Debugging with Android Studio

-The following commands descripe how to deploy and debug the Demo App.
+The following commands describe how to deploy and debug the Demo App.

 Change into Demo App root:
 1. Run `npm install` one time
 2. Run `npm run ionic -- cordova prepare` one time
 3. Open the directory `/platforms/android` with Android Studio to deploy the application and take advantage of the visual IDE debugger
 4. Edit plugin in IDEA.
 Add and remove plugin with `check_plugin.py` to transfer changed into Demo App project.

 ## Check Plugin Python Script